Killing of Emily Salvini

 Emily Salvini (31 October 1989 – 3 May 1997) was a seven-year-old girl who was killed in an arson attack in her family home in Reading, Berkshire in May 1997.
-Her murder has never been solved.
+The inquest into Salvini's death gave a verdict of unlawful killing, though the perpetrator has never been identified.

 Background

 Emily Salvini was born in Italy on 31 October 1989 to Katie and Marco Salvini.
 Katie graduated from Sussex University with a degree in politics and met Marco on a holiday in Italy in the late 1980s.
 They were married for about a year before Emily was born and lived near Lake Garda for three years before moving to Caversham in Reading, close to Katie's parents.
 Emily had a brother, Zach, who was four years younger than her.
 At the time of the attack on the Salvinis' home, Katie and Marco had separated and Katie and her two children were the only occupants of the semi-detached rented house on Hemdean Road in Caversham.
 Katie worked part-time in a local pub and Marco had regular contact with their children and was reported to visit every Saturday at 10:00 am to take the children out.
 Emily was a pupil at Caversham Primary School.